khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

   .. code-block:: Python

-      class ExampleSegProcess(SegProcess):
-          async def forward(self, im, cptr: CachePointer, viewer_args: dict = None): if viewer_args is None:
-                  viewer_args = {}
+      async def process(im, context_args):
           result = compute_result(im)
-              result = await cptr.im(lambda: result, viewer_args=viewer_args)  # caching result at location pointed by cptr return result
+          result = await tlfs.cache_im(lambda: result, context_args=dict(
+            cache_url=context_args.get('cache_url'),
+            viewer_args=context_args.get('viewer_args')))
+          return result
       # ...
       viewer = napari.Viewer(ndisplay=2)
       viewer_args = dict(
-          viewer=viewer,  # The napari viewer, visualization will be skipped if viewer is None is_label=True,  # If True, viewer.add_labels() will be called; if False, viewer.add_image() will be called preferred_chunksize=(1, 4096, 4096),  # image will be converted to this chunksize when saved, and converted back when loaded multiscale=4 if viewer else 0,  # maximum downsampling level of ome zarr files, necessary for very large images )
+          viewer=viewer,  # The napari viewer, visualization will be skipped if viewer is None is_label=True,  # If True, viewer.add_labels() will be called; if False, viewer.add_image() will be called preferred_chunksize=(1, 4096, 4096),  # image will be converted to this chunksize when saved, and converted back when loaded multiscale=4,  # maximum downsampling level of ome zarr files, necessary for very large images )
-      process = ExampleSegProcess()
+      context_args = dict(
-      await process.forward(im, cptr = root_dir.cache(cid='compute'), viewer_args=viewer_args)
+          cache_url='gcs://example/cloud/path',
+          viewer_args=viewer_args
+      )
+      await process(im, context_args=context_args)

   :code:`viewer_args` is a parameter that allows us to visualize the saved results as part of the caching function.
-The reason we need this is that displaying the saved result often requires a different (flatter) chunk size for fast loading of cross-sectional image, and also requires downsampling for zooming in/out of larger images.
+The reason we need this is that displaying the saved result often requires a different (flatter) chunk size for fast loading of cross-sectional image, in the above example it is converted from the original chunk size e.g. (256, 256, 256) to (1, 4096, 4096) and also requires downsampling for zooming in/out of larger images, which the built-in persist() function of dask library does not provide good support of.

 Running the Pipeline
 ********************

-See `Setting Up the Script <GettingStarted/setting_up_the_script>`_ to understand boilerplate code used below.
-It's required to understand the following example.
+See `Setting Up the Script <GettingStarted/setting_up_the_script>`_ to understand boilerplate code used below, which is required to understand the following example.

-Now we have defined a :code:`ExampleSegProcess` class, the next step is to write our script that uses the pipeline to segment an input dataset.
+Now we have defined a :code:`process` function, the next step is to write our script that uses the pipeline to segment an input dataset.
 Note we need a dask cluster and a temporary directory setup before running the :code:`forward()` method.